 The Guardians of the Galaxy Holiday Special (Late / Holiday, 2022)

-What's something that none of us need, but we all want?
-A forking Guardians of the Galaxy Christmas Special.
+What's something that none of us need, but all of us want?
+A Guardians of the Galaxy Christmas Special.
 Well, guess what?
-We're all in collective luck because that's exactly what we're getting in The Guardians of the Galaxy Holiday Special, due for release probably in December 2022.
+We're in luck because that's exactly what we're getting in The Guardians of the Galaxy Holiday Special, due for release probably in December 2022.
+We know we're being a bit cheeky because this isn't a movie technically, it's a TV special, but it will be feature-length.

-So, there you all have it: every single Marvel Movie that will be gracing our theater screens in 2022.
+So, there you all have it: every single Marvel Movie coming in 2022.
 Are you starting to feel a bit tired of all these Marvel movies, are you ready for something a little different, something that's a little more interesting?
 This year's selection is actually pretty varied.
 Doctor Strange is a little boring, a bit more of the same, but we have a few wild-cards this year with the new Black Panther and a Guardians of the Galaxy Christmas Special.
-On top of that, we've got the sure-fire hit of Thor: Love and Thunder as well.
+On top of that, we've got Thor: Love and Thunder as well.
 If you are in the mood for something a little different, though, here are some suggestions...